I should start this post with a disclaimer: I love my husband.

 - Put butter into a food processor, mini chopper, or stand mixer and process until smooth.
 Add sugar and pulse until combined and smooth.
 Add the zest, lavender, and salt, pulsing to combine.
 Finally, add the flour and pulse just until flour is barely integrated and dough forms big crumbles.

-- Scoop 1 teaspoon sized balls of dough out on to a baking sheet covered with parchment or a Silpat.
+- Scoop 2 teaspoons sized balls of dough (I use a small cookie scoop) out on to a baking sheet covered with parchment or a Silpat.
 Roll dough in between hands to make small rounds.
-If the dough gets too soft or isn't baked immediately, chill on the baking sheet in the fridge or freezer.
+The dough will be pretty dry, this is normal.

-- Bake for 9-10 minutes or until cookies' edges are barely set.
+- Bake for about 11 minutes or until cookies’ edges set and the bottoms are golden brown.
+Be careful when handling!

 - Once cooled, dust or toss cookies in a generous amount of powdered sugar.

-- These cookies are tiny- about the size of a quarter- and are best eaten the day of.
+- These cookies are tiny and are best eaten the day of.